DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 The policy will inject headers: `x-amz-date` and `authorization`, and optionally `host`.

+There are optional properties:

-The optional property, `sign-content-sha256`, when true, tells the policy to add a header `x-amz-content-sha256` which holds the SHA256 of the content (payload) for the message.
+* `sign-content-sha256`, when true, tells the policy to add a header `x-amz-content-sha256` which holds the SHA256 of the content (payload) for the message.
 The policy also includes that header in the signed headers.
 Not all AWS endpoints require this.

+* `insure-trailing-slash`, when true, tells the policy to always insure that the URL Path in the canonical request includes a trailing slash.
+Some endpoints apparently require this.
+For example, suppose your message has `/v1/LookupUser` as the path.
+If you set the `insure-trailing-slash` to true, then the canonical request will use `/v1/LookupUser/` as the path.

-For example, for a request like: `POST https://example.amazonaws.com/?Param1=value1`,
+For a request like: `POST https://example.amazonaws.com/?Param1=value1`,

 ...with no payload, and assuming the date is 20150830T123600Z, the resulting Authorization header will have the value: